ElektraInitiative/libelektra/doc/decisions/0_drafts/transformations.md

 The problem, in general, can be described as: Which phase of the KDB should be used for notifications/change tracking?

-We differntiate between three types:
+We differentiate between three types:

 - *stored* name/value/metadata: How it is actually stored, i.e. the state returned by and passed to the `storage` plugins.
 - *runtime* name/value/metadata: How it is at runtime, i.e. what is returned by `kdbGet` and passed to `kdbSet`.